LEO-VL: Efficient Scene Representation for Scalable 3D Vision-Language Learning: Experiment

 \paragraph{Priority of Quality over Scale.} Based on the results of ``Scan+3R'', we explore the outcome of naively scaling up \ac{3dvl} data without considering data quality.
-Specifically, we augment our default subsets on ScanNet and 3RScan with extra 3D QA data from two sources: (1) LEO \citep{huang2024embodied}, which provides 94k QA samples from 3RScan; and (2) MMScan \citep{lyu2024mmscan}, which offers 575k QA samples from ScanNet and 3RScan.
-The resulting checkpoint is denoted as ``+QA''.
-Notably, these two datasets exhibit a highly repetitive and simplistic answer distribution.
-To quantify this, we normalize the answers by replacing common entities with placeholders (\eg, [COLOR]), transforming them into answer templates.
-As shown in \cref{tab:simple_qa_stats}, 39.2\% of answers in ``+QA'' fall into the top-15 frequent templates, compared to only 12.8\% in our curated data, demonstrating the simplistic distribution of ``+QA''.
-The results in \cref{fig:domain_ablation} reveal that despite incorporating substantially more QA data, ``+QA'' shows degradation in the overall performance compared to ``Scan+3R''.
-This confirms that scaling with low-quality data can be detrimental, reinforcing our core curation principle: prioritizing data quality over sheer scale is essential for effective training of \ac{3dvl} models.
+We expand our default subsets on ScanNet and 3RScan with an extra 669k 3D QA data (denoted as ``$\Delta$QA'') from two sources: (1) LEO \cite{huang2024embodied}, which provides 94k QA samples from 3RScan; and (2) MMScan \cite{lyu2024mmscan}, which offers 575k QA samples from ScanNet and 3RScan.
+To measure the distribution of QA data, we categorize answers into templates and compute the proportion of the top 15 most frequent templates (top-15 occupancy).
+As shown in \cref{tab:simple_qa_stats}, ``$\Delta$QA'' comprises much more data than the default ``Scan+3R'', and exhibits more simplistic data distribution.
+The results in \cref{tab:domain_ablation} reveal that despite substantially more QA data, ``+ $\Delta$QA'' shows degradation in the overall performance compared to ``Scan+3R''.
+This shows the harm of scaling with low-quality data, and suggests that prioritizing data quality over scale is critical for effective scaling of \ac{3dvl} learning.

-\paragraph{Consistent Scaling Effects.} To probe the scaling effects, we ablate the proportions of training data based on full-domain coverage, specifically training with 12.5\%, 25\%, 50\%, and 100\% of the dataset.
-We report the overall performance by averaging metrics across all evaluated benchmarks.
-As shown in \cref{fig:data_scaling}, the results exhibit a steady upward trend, demonstrating consistent improvements as the data scale increases.
-This highlights a desirable scaling behavior enabled by our data design, echoing the noisy trend or even degradation in performance when scaling with low-quality \ac{3dvl} data.
-The consistent scaling effects underscore the importance of data curation in scaling for \ac{3dvl} generalist training.
-Furthermore, the continued upward trend with no signs of saturation suggests that further performance gains may be achievable by scaling up more curated \ac{3dvl} data.
+\paragraph{Consistent Scaling Effects.} We demonstrate that our curated data scheme exhibits consistent scaling effects.
+Specifically, we take 12.5\%, 25\%, and 50\% of our full data for training, and report the overall performance by averaging metrics across all benchmarks (following \cref{tab:domain_ablation}).
+As shown in \cref{fig:data_scaling}, the results exhibit a steady upward trend, demonstrating consistent gains as the data scale increases.
+This reflects the desired scaling behavior enabled by our curated data scheme, in contrast to the degradation when scaling with low-quality data.
+Notably, the upward trend shows no sign of saturation, suggesting the potential of further scaling with curated \ac{3dvl} data.